-- Documentation.
+Documentation.
 When there is no physical or electronic record of a transaction, employees can be reasonably assured of not being caught, and so are more inclined to engage in fraud.
-This is also the case if there is documentation, but the records can be easily modified.
+This is also the case when there is documentation, but the records can be easily modified.

-- Related party transactions.
-When there are numerous transactions with related parties, it is more likely that purchases and sales will be made at amounts that differ considerably from the market rate.
+Related party transactions.
+When there are numerous transactions with related parties, it is more likely that purchases and sales will be made at amounts that differ considerably from the market price.